-Ship-To-Shore Integrated Fire Control
+Ship-to-Shore Integrated Fire Control

 With integrated fire control, naval ships in missile defense roles can communicate directly with ground-based Patriot missile batteries.
-These direct, ship-to-shore communications use tactical data links (TDL), such as link 16, to eliminate the delays that occur when messages are routed across satellite connections, gateways, and TCP/IP networks to central facilities that pass the message along.
+These direct, ship-to-shore communications use tactical data links (TDL), such as link 16, to eliminate the delays when messages are routed across satellite connections, gateways, and TCP/IP networks to central facilities that pass the message along.
 In the world of ballistic missile defense, saving time also saves lives.

 The challenge is compounded when ships are in the dock being outfitted with integrated fire control technology.
-Depending on the role the ship plays, adding the technology can be a major, time-consuming task.
+Depending on the role the ship plays, adding the technology can be a significant, time-consuming task.
 If system operators can’t get advance training on the system while the ship is being outfitted, they must wait for the installation to be complete, further delaying the ship’s return to live-action.

 Curtiss-Wright understands the need for an easy, efficient, and cost-effective training solution identical to those used during live missions.
 Log in and download the case study to learn more about an all-in-one system supporting TDL mission rehearsal and live missions.

 Log in and download the case study to learn more.

 Login to download this resource